 Step 5: close the incision

 The retractor holding the muscles is removed.
 The muscle and skin incisions are sewn together with sutures or staples.
-Steri-Strips are placed across the incision.
+The incision is closed with skin glue.

 What happens after surgery?

-You will awaken in the postoperative recovery area, called the PACU.
+You will awaken in the postoperative recovery area.
 Blood pressure, heart rate, and respiration will be monitored.
 Any pain will be addressed.
-Once awake, you will be moved to a regular room where you’ll increase your activity level (sitting in a chair, walking).
+Once awake, you can begin gentle movement (sitting in a chair, walking).
 Most patients can go home the same day.
 Other patients can be released from the hospital in 1 to 2 days.
 Be sure to have someone at home to help you for the first 24 to 48 hours.

 - Ice your incision 3-4 times per day for 15-20 minutes to reduce pain and swelling.